 While you are not expected to be an expert in the specifications and physics of the laser device, it is important that the laser technician uses the latest technology - the faster, lower energy technology tends to be much more effective.

 4. Is the technology being used FDA or CE approved?

 Not all laser devices have passed regulatory testing, which means their safety and effectiveness are not guaranteed - so this is a really important question to ask.
 Unfortunately there are knock offs out there, which can really damage the skin.
 If the price seems too good to be true - it often is, and it’s often because the technology being used hasn’t been through all of the regulatory steps.
 If you’re in the UK, that’s the CE mark, if you’re in the US, that’s FDA approval.

-5. Does your laser treat all the colors in my tattoo?
+5. Does your laser treat all the colours in my tattoo?

-Certain colors respond better with certain lasers, so it’s worth asking this question to sense check you’re going to get the best results.
+Not all lasers are made equal.
+And the majority won't treat coloured ink.
+Certain colours respond better with certain lasers, so it’s worth asking this question to sense check you’re going to get the best results.
 Although some clinics have more than one laser, the vast majority just have one system - so make sure that system is going to be able to remove your ink effectively.